- Tops Day Nursery Limited and Tops Day Nurseries Limited (“Tops”) is a provider of childcare services and Early Years Education (Services).

-- Neither Tops nor any of its holding or subsidiary companies will be held liable at all for any acts or omission, loss, injury, damage, expense or delay incurred or suffered by you, when you enter into a privately arranged babysitting agreement with an affiliate or member of Tops’ staff.
+- Neither Tops nor any of its holding or subsidiary companies will be held liable at all for any acts or omission, loss, injury, damage, expense or delay incurred or suffered by you when you enter into a privately arranged babysitting agreement with an affiliate or member of Tops’ staff.
 All privately arranged babysitting agreements are outside the purview of your child’s enrolment at Tops.
-Tops is not and should not be considered a party to such agreements, and the provisions of the Contracts (Rights of Third Parties) Act 1999 will apply.
+Tops are not and should not be considered a party to such agreements, and the provisions of the Contracts (Rights of Third Parties) Act 1999 will apply.

 - This Agreement may be terminated by you and Tops on giving not less than four weeks’ notice in writing to the other.

 - You may terminate this Agreement immediately by giving written to Tops if Tops has breached a fundamental Term or Condition of this Agreement and the breach remains uncorrected for 20 business days after Tops has received written notification of that breach.